JasonJiangs/RNAseq-ChIPseq-Joint-Pipeline/README.md

-# RNA-seq & ChIP-seq Joint Analysis Workflow and Pipeline
+# RNA-seq & ChIP-seq Joint Analysis Pipeline
+*Under development*

 ## Introduction
 The repository contains the workflow and pipelines for exploring transcriptional regulatory